rmlmcfadden/rmlmcfadden.github.io/bnmr/mud/data-file-format.md

 new Section types used for applications local to a lab, but the ideal is to have shared data type specifications, with generally-accepted ID codes.
-To this end, ranges of secID numbers are reserved for individual laboratories, to prevent conflicts of local definitions, and there is a range for generic secIDs whose definitions can be collected (at TRIUMF) and distributed with the MUD program libraries.
+To this end,
+ranges of `secID` numbers are reserved for individual laboratories, to prevent conflicts of local definitions, and there is a range for generic `secID`s whose definitions can be collected (at TRIUMF) and distributed with the MUD program libraries.

 ## File Contents